First Horizon Corporation research snapshot

 DimensionConclusionConfidence

-MoatLocal deposit relationships, commercial treasury links, Southern branch density, switching friction, underwriting data, and capital markets capabilities help, but banking remains rate and service competitive.Medium
+MoatLocal deposit relationships, commercial treasury links, Southern branch density, switching friction, underwriting data, and fixed income capabilities help, but banking remains rate and service competitive with limited pricing power on deposits.Medium

-Risk levelMain risks are credit losses, commercial real estate stress, deposit-cost competition, NIM compression, capital requirements, expense creep, and a lower market multiple for regional banks.Medium-high
+Risk levelMain risks are credit losses, commercial real estate stress, deposit-cost competition that is already pressuring NIM, higher noninterest expense, capital requirements, and a market that may not expand the multiple from current levels.Medium-high

 AI confidenceDescriptive confidence is high because filings and market data are rich and cross-checked.
 Return confidence is lower because a leveraged bank equity can move sharply on macro, credit, and rate surprises.High data confidence

-Investment certaintyFHN looks like a solid mid-size Southern franchise with better earnings momentum, but the current price already reflects part of the recovery and still depends on credit and deposit stability.Medium
+Investment certaintyFHN looks like a solid mid-size Southern franchise with better earnings momentum and a strong stress test, but the current price already reflects part of the recovery and still depends on credit and deposit stability.Medium

 FHN AI stock forecast